 If you have a shop vac (a good investment for any homeowner), you can purchase long, curved hose attachments that will suck both wet and dry debris from your gutter systems.

-If one of these options sound appealing to you, there’s no shame in calling a gutter maintenance professional to clean, repair, and protect your gutters.
+If one of these options sounds appealing to you, there’s no shame in calling a gutter maintenance professional to clean, repair, and protect your gutters.

 Preventing future clogs in your gutter system